github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 {% note %}

-**Note**: Before your workflows can send jobs to the runners, you must configure permissions for the runner group.
+**Note**: Before your workflows can send jobs to larger runners, you must first configure permissions for the runner group.
+See the following sections for more information.

 {% endnote %}

 Runner groups are used to control which repositories can run jobs on your larger runner.
-By default, runner groups use the principle of least privilege, meaning that the runners in the group will not accept jobs from repositories in your organizations.
-You need to grant access to each level of the management hierarchy, depending on where you've defined the larger runner:
+By default, runner groups use the principle of least privilege, meaning that the runners in the group will initially not accept jobs from repositories in your organizations.
+You must first configure the group to grant access to each level of the management hierarchy, depending on where you've defined the larger runner:

-- If you define the larger runner type at the enterprise level, you need grant access to all the required organizations.
-In addition, for each organization, you must specify which repositories can access the runners in the group.
+- If you define the larger runner type at the enterprise level: you must configure the group to grant access to all the required organizations.
+In addition, for each organization, you must configure the group to specify which repositories are allowed access.
-- If you define the larger runner type at the organization level, you must specify which repositories can access the runners in the group.
+- If you define the larger runner type at the organization level: you must configure the group by specifying which repositories are allowed access.

 In the following diagram, a runner group named `16-core-ubuntu-rg` has been defined at the enterprise level.
 Before the repository named `octo-repo` can use the runners in the group, you must first configure the group at the enterprise level to allow access from `octo-org`.
 You must then configure the group at the organization level to allow access from `octo-repo`: